2023 Sweden Hockey Games

-The 2023 Sweden Hockey Games was played between 9 and 12 February 2023.
+The 2023 Beijer Hockey Games was played between 9 and 12 February 2023.
 The Czech Republic, Finland, Sweden and Switzerland played a round-robin for a total of three games per team and six games in total.
-One match was played in Zürich, Switzerland the rest of the matches were played in Stockholm, Sweden.
+One match was played in Zürich, Switzerland; the rest of the matches were played in Stockholm, Sweden.
 Sweden won the tournament.
-The tournament was part of 2022–23 Euro Hockey Tour.
+The tournament was part of the 2022–23 Euro Hockey Tour.